Access Denied

 You've probably heard about the glycemic index (GI), which ranks foods by how quickly they raise blood sugar.
 But glycemic load (GL) is actually more useful for cooking because it accounts for both the type of carb and how much you're eating.

-When cooking for diabetes, think glycemic load: small amounts of quality carbs (quinoa, sweet potato, fruit) paired with protein and fat create low glycemic impact, even if those individual foods have moderate GI values.
-This is why the recipes in this guide can include carbohydrates—they're carefully portioned and paired to minimize blood sugar impact.
+When cooking for diabetes, think glycemic load: small amounts of quality carbs (quinoa, sweet potato, fruit) paired with protein and fat can lead to a lower overall glycemic impact than carbs eaten alone, even when individual foods have moderate GI values.

 The Volume and Energy Density Principle

 One of the most practical cooking strategies for diabetes is maximizing food volume while controlling calories and carbs.
-Non-starchy vegetables—anything that's not a potato, corn, or pea—provide massive volume, fiber, and nutrients with minimal carbohydrates and calories.
+Non-starchy vegetables—anything that’s not a potato, corn, or peas—provide high volume, fiber, and micronutrients with relatively few calories and digestible carbs.

-This is why many recipes in this guide start with "2 cups of vegetables" or "load up on greens."
-You're not eating tiny portions—you're eating large, satisfying meals that happen to be low in carbs and calories because they're primarily vegetables and protein.
+This is why many recipes in this guide start with “2 cups of vegetables” or “load up on greens.”
+You’re not eating tiny portions—you’re building large, satisfying meals that happen to be lower in energy density because they’re anchored by vegetables and a protein source.

 Understanding Your Diabetes & Cooking Needs

-Before we dive into recipes, it's important to understand how your specific type of diabetes and current management strategy affect your cooking approach.
-The core principles are the same, but the application differs.
+Before we dive into recipes, it helps to understand how your diabetes type and treatment plan shape your cooking approach.
+The core principles are similar, but how you apply them can look different.

 Type 1 Diabetes: Precision in Carb Counting